Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 **Learn more:** For general information about samples, see the [Samples Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-samples).

-You will update all the <operation>.md and README.md files under Azure.<group>.<service>\samples directory to the your service according to the examples in those files.
+You will update all the `Sample<sample_number>_<scenario>.md` and README.md files under `Azure.<group>.<service>\samples` directory to the your service according to the examples in those files.
 Based on that [here](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/) is an example.

 ### Snippets